-Dr Kurt Campbell is Associate Professor in Fine Art and currently the Acting Director at the Michaelis School of Fine Art (2019).
+Dr Kurt Campbell is Associate Professor in Fine Art and currently Director at the Michaelis School of Fine Art (University of Cape Town).
 He completed his undergraduate degree (BAFA) and postgraduate education studies (P.G.C.E) at the University of Cape Town.
 He obtained his Masters degree (MAFA) from Stellenbosch University, where he taught for four years before joining the Michaelis School of Fine Art.
 Campbell completed his PhD at the NRF Flagship for Critical Thought in the African Humanities: Centre for Humanities Research at the University of the Western Cape.

 Notable writing projects include publishing in the "European Journal of English Studies" (peer reviewed international journal), Harvard University's "Transition" journal and Brill's "Philological Encounters".